RobinLinus/coins-legacy/notes/bitcoin-lite-network.md

 **Side note:** No block can have 3000 transactions with 3000 outputs.
 UTXO paths do not have 6 byte of entropy and thus compress well.

 ## UTXO paths
-The *output paths* is the set of all *unspent* outputs' paths.
+The *UTXO paths* is the set of all *unspent* outputs' paths.
 Currently, the set of all UTXO paths would be about
 ```
 70'000'000 UTXOs * 6 bytes = 420 MB
 ```